Asset Management

 Additionally, each column describes the defined use, helping users understand how each can be used.

-Navigate to your units page and select Global Settings in the top right.
+Select Global Settings in the top right.

-Go onto your desired asset page (Vehicles, Drivers, or Plants), and click the "Configure Driver/Vehicle/Plant" button near the top right.
-Click on "ISO/Access Registration".
+Go to your desired asset page (Vehicles, Drivers, or Plants), and click the "Configure Driver/Vehicle/Plant" button near the top right.

 On the newly loaded web page, select Add/Access Registration

-You will then see a wizard appear.
+You will see a window appear titled ISO/Access Registration.

-- For example, if your card number was 1234 5678 9012 3456, the ISO would be 123405
+- For example, if your card number were 1234 5678 9012 3456, the ISO would be 123405

-Press Add once you have filled in all of your details, and your ISO/Access code will be added to your SmartFill system.
+Press Add once you have filled in all your details, and your ISO/Access code will be added to your SmartFill system.

 Return to your desired asset's page (Vehicles, Drivers, or Plants), and click the "Add Driver/Vehicle/Plant" button.